-Edmonton, the capital city of Alberta, Canada, is the hometown of my hubby Kev, but ever since I moved to Calgary, we rarely visited there.
+Edmonton, the capital city of Alberta, Canada, is the hometown of my hubby Kev, but ever since I moved to Calgary in Southern Alberta, we rarely visited there.
 “There’s nothing much to see besides Whyte Avenue [where many restaurants, cafes, bars, and shops concentrate] and West Edmonton Mall [North America’s largest mall],” Kev responded when I curiously questioned what the city is like.
 Maybe because he had lived in Edmonton for most of his life, he saw nothing particularly special about this place.
 I, on the other hand, believe that there is always something new to discover and thus was determined to uncover the coolest things see and do in the city.
 Here are 5 great ideas to have a little fun in Edmonton!

 1| Enjoying Afternoon Tea at Duchess Bake Shop